Simple Saturday – Blessings & Banana Bread Waffles

 COPYCAT PANDA EXPRESS CHOW MEIN - If you've never experienced Panda Express, you've probably saved yourself about 2 clothing sizes, but you're missing out on an AMAZING bowl of noodly goodness (oh, and the orange chicken rocks my world, too!)
 Grab the recipe from Eat Cake For Dinner

-BLESSING #3 - Taste buds that allow me to enjoy delicious foods like BUTTER, BACON, and BANANA BREAD WAFFLES!
-Ooo, I forgot to mention that... it's National Banana Bread Day!
-Enjoy these tasty treats and have a fantastic weekend! <3
+BLESSING #3 – Taste buds that allow me to enjoy delicious foods like butter, bacon, and Banana Bread Waffles!

 Banana Bread Waffles